 Once you do that, you’ll be more likely to think of the ‘commitments’ you generate as leads, not donations.

 Leads, of course, need to be qualified and prioritized for outreach based on passion and capacity first since you won’t have time to build deep, one-to-one, face-to-face relationships with everyone who promises a gift in their will.
 Your time is precious.
 In order to use it wisely, you’ll want to zero-in on the most passionate and wealthiest supporters.

-Next, we recommend sending your ‘leads’ offers (such as MarketSmart’s donor survey) to help you qualify and prioritize them for outreach.
-And, of course, we’d love for you to cultivate/steward them with our System.
+Next, we recommend sending your ‘leads’ offers (such as MarketSmart’s donor survey, of course) to help you qualify and prioritize them for outreach.
+And, we believe you should cultivate/steward them too.
 But that’s as far as I’ll go on that subject.
 After all, I benefit if you agree with me and employ my System.

 Subscribe to our blog today and get actionable fundraising ideas delivered straight to your inbox!